Iron and Your Health

 How do babies get enough iron?

-Breastmilk is the only food babies need until 6 months of age.
-Continue to offer breastmilk until your baby is 2 years or older.
+Breast milk is the only food babies need until 6 months of age.
+Continue to offer breast milk until your baby is 2 years or older.
 The iron in breastmilk is very well absorbed.
-Babies who cannot be breastfed need to be fed a store bought infant formula until they are 9 to 12 months of age and are eating a variety of iron-rich foods.
+Babies who are not given breast milk need to be fed a store bought infant formula until they are 9 to 12 months of age and are eating a variety of iron-rich foods.

 How can I get the most iron from food?

-- heme iron, which is found in meat, fish and poultry, and is well absorbed; and
+- Heme iron—which is found in meat, fish and poultry, and is easily absorbed by your body.

-- non-heme iron, which is found in beans and lentils, whole grains, vegetables, fruits, nuts and seeds, and eggs, and is not as well absorbed.
+- Non-heme iron—which is found in beans and lentils, whole grains, vegetables, fruits, nuts and seeds, and eggs, and is not absorbed as well by your body.

-Examples of food combinations that help you to get the most iron include:
+Try these food combinations to help you get the most iron:

 - lentils (non-heme iron), broccoli, and red peppers (vitamin C) in tomato sauce.